 We take seriously our relationships within the Communion of Saints honoring both our ancestors and those who will come after us, as well as out bond with current brothers and sisters around the world.
 We are committed to integrated multi-generational worship and service together.

 We have an average Sunday attendance of about 60 worshiping in our own beautiful chapel.
-We have a full-time Rector and two a part-time assisting priests, one from Nigeria.
+We have a full-time Rector and two a part-time assisting priests.
 We sing traditional hymns with some Taize chants and occasional African spice.
-We wear robes, use the old (“thees and thous”) Prayer Book liturgy.
-We receive Holy Communion weekly and try to make the service interactive.
+We wear robes, use the traditional Prayer Book liturgy.
+We receive Holy Communion weekly.
 We use our bodies: we kneel to pray, stand to praise, and sit to listen.
 Our children’s ministry is based on Catechesis of the Good Shepherd.

 We are committed to training and equipping each member of our parish for ministry that fits their gifts and talents.
 Small churches like ours are especially good places for learning by doing in a low-risk, loving and supportive community.
 We believe that the Holy Spirit is leading us organically through prayer and collaboration into the ministries He wants us to pursue.